2023 Most Popular Physical Sciences Bachelor's Degree Schools in Ohio

 Of the 60 students majoring in physical sciences at Miami University - Oxford, 50% are male and 50% are female.

 Kent State University at Kent landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree physical sciences programs.
-Kent State is a fairly large public school located in the large suburb of Kent.
+Kent State is a very large public school located in the large suburb of Kent.

 Women make up 45% of the physical sciences majors at the school.